Hello! I’m back! Welcome to my Masa note 2.0

 Finally, we could find places to hold events and helpers and we have already held one.
-Thanks to Mori-san, Biju’s mother, we could teach Japanese culture, Origami and Abacus at Cambridge Child Develop Center.
-Children there, were very cheerful and everybody showed interest in Japan.
-They looked really pleased with abacus and many tried simple calculation.
+Thanks to Mori-san, Biju’s mother, we could teach Japanese culture, Origami, and Abacus at Cambridge Child Develop Center.
+Children there were very cheerful and everybody showed interest in Japan.
+They looked really pleased with the abacus and many tried simple calculation.
 I was very happy to see they enjoyed.

 The next event is held on the 25th so I will prepare so that more children can enjoy it.